magazines, journals, newspapers, and speeches; focused on important social issues / on-campus-only link

-click here for a helpful demonstration of how to use this database
+click here for a how-do video about how to use Ethnic NewsWatch

 Documentaries and feature films about civil rights, gender studies, crime, racism, family life, social work, poverty, identity, and more.